Thomas-Alexandre Dumas: Enlistment and service in the Queen's Dragoons

 In February 1786 his father Davy de la Pailleterie married Françoise Retou, a domestic servant from the Davy de la Pailleterie estate.
-Dumas did not sign as witness to the marriage contract.
+Dumas did not sign as a witness to the marriage contract.
 According to his son's memoir, the marriage precipitated a "cooling off" which led the father to tighten Dumas's allowance.

 Soon after, Dumas decided to join the French Army, a common occupation for gentlemen.
 Unlike his noble peers, who took arms as commissioned officers, Dumas enlisted as a private.
-A 1781 rule enabled men who could show four generations of nobility on their father's side to qualify to be commissioned as officers.
-Dumas had this, but the French race laws "made it hard for a man of mixed race to claim his rightful title or noble status".)
-According to the novelist Dumas's account, on hearing of Alexandre's plan, his father insisted that his son take a "nom de guerre" in order that he not drag the noble name "through the lowest ranks of the army".
+A 1781 rule, the Ségur Ordinance, enabled men who could show four generations of nobility on their father's side to qualify to be commissioned as officers.
+Dumas had this, but the French race laws "made it hard for a man of mixed race to claim his rightful title or noble status".
+According to the novelist Dumas's account, on hearing of Alexandre's plan, his father insisted that his son take a "nom de guerre" so that he not drag the noble name "through the lowest ranks of the army".
 He signed up for the 6th Regiment of the Queen's Dragoons as "Alexandre Dumas" on 2 June 1786; thirteen days later, his father died.

 Dumas spent his first years in the Queen's Dragoons in the provincial town of Laon, Picardy, close to the border with the Austrian Netherlands.
 On 15 August 1789, following the beginning of the French Revolution, his unit was sent to the small town of Villers-Cotterêts.
 The town's newly formed National Guard leader, innkeeper Claude Labouret, had called for them to come in response to a wave of rural violence known as the Great Fear.
-Dumas lodged at the Labourets' Hôtel de l'Ecu for four months, during which time he became engaged to Claude Labouret's daughter Marie-Louise.
+Dumas lodged at the Labourers Hôtel de l'Ecu for four months, during which time he became engaged to Claude Labouret's daughter Marie-Louise.

 Dumas's regiment was in Paris on 17 July 1791, where they served as riot police along with National Guard units under the Marquis de Lafayette during the Champ de Mars Massacre of the French Revolution.
 Troops killed between 12 and 50 people when a large crowd gathered to sign a petition calling for the French King's removal.
 Two years later, when someone denounced Dumas to the Committee of Public Safety, he claimed that intervention in the conflict saved as many as 2,000 people.

 A corporal by 1792, Dumas had his first combat experience in a French attack on the Austrian Netherlands in April of that year.
 He was one of 10,000 men under the command of the General Biron.
 Stationed on the Belgian frontier in the town of Maulde, on 11 August 1792 Dumas captured 12 enemy soldiers while leading a small scouting party of four to eight horsemen.